mulesoft/mule-assembly-verifier-plugin/README.md

   * You can skip validation using the skip configuraiton parameter.
 This allows to disable validation on some profiles/properties.
 * Implicit audit of project dependency changes via validation template file commit history (immediately see who upgraded or added/removed a jar)

+## How Stable is It?

+The plugin has been developed for a Mule project and used by its builds for several years now.
+If it's good enough for a project with ~100 modules, chances are it's good enough for your case, too :) Recent version had major improvements and is no longer tied to Mule - the validation became generic.
+The Mule name is the (beloved) legacy in the name and nothing else.

 ## Ok, I Saw the Light, "Show Me the Codes"!